eridgd/WCT-TF/README.md

 ## Notes

 * The stylization pipeline can be hooked up with decoders in any order.
-For instance, to reproduce the (sub-optimal) reversed fine-to-coarse pipeline in figure 5(d) from the original paper, use the option `--relu-targets relu1_1 relu2_1 relu3_1 relu4_1 relu5_1` in webcam.py/stylize.py.
+For instance, to reproduce the (sub-optimal) reversed fine-to-coarse pipeline in figure 5(d) from the original paper use the option `--relu-targets relu1_1 relu2_1 relu3_1 relu4_1 relu5_1` in webcam.py/stylize.py.
 * `coral.py` implements [CORellation ALignment](https://arxiv.org/abs/1612.01939) to transfer colors from the content image to the style image in order to preserve colors in the stylized output.
 The default method uses numpy, and I have also translated the author's CORAL code from Torch to PyTorch.